y9hack337/pc-monitor/README.md

-# Title: pc-monitor: Your Web-Based PC Monitoring and Management Dashboard
+# pc-monitor: Your Web-Based PC Monitoring and Management Dashboard

 **Key Features:**